This first appeared in The Havok Journal on September 10, 2014.

 Back in the days of my youth, before I actually joined the military, we never created fake units like SEAL Team XIV, DELTACAGEAGLESCOUT, BORTACHRT1, etc. No, we had much more imagination and created completely fake countries, off the wall fake military units that had absolutely zero resemblance to those that truly do exist, and ensured real military medals would only be worn by our nation’s truest of heroes be it military or law enforcement.

 Do not assume this is an anti-Airsoft piece because it is not.
 In fact, I encourage any aspiring young warrior to take up the game and yes, even work alongside some real American badasses who can teach you a thing or two.
 But do it in a polite, courteous, and respectful manner.
-Wearing rank, military unit patches, and medals is wrong when you never earned them, especially when it’s done in a manner which makes others think that you are a legit member of an elite military unit.
-Just wait your time, volunteer to really serve, then work your ass off an earn that which a select few have truly earned.
+Wearing rank, military unit patches, and medals is wrong when you never earned them, especially when it’s done in a manner that makes others think that you are a legit member of an elite military unit.
+Just wait your time, volunteer to really serve, then work your ass off and earn that which a select few have truly earned.
 That which is earned, and not given or bought from an online store, is the mark of a true warrior.